hopsoft/hero/README.md

 ## Its a bird, its a plane, its... its... my Hero

----

-*Controlling complexity is the essence of computer programming. -- [Brian Kernighan](http://en.wikipedia.org/wiki/Brian_Kernighan)*
+> Controlling complexity is the essence of computer programming. -- [Brian Kernighan](http://en.wikipedia.org/wiki/Brian_Kernighan)

----

 I've seen my share of poor app structure.
 Hell, I wrote most of it.